ethereum/meteor-package-tools/README.md

 Its a normal Meteor collection

+- `start(options)` - starts the polling for the ticker, the options object can be an object with `{extraParams: 'mydata'}` to be added to the ticker polling call
 - `findOne(unit)` - returns an object with the price of the unit
 - `find().fetch()` - returns all available price ticker units